hpi-sam/digital-fuesim-manv/README.md

 ## Licenses and Attributions

+-   Read [LICENSE-README](LICENSE-README) for information about the used license
+    -   Update the date at the top accordingly (see https://www.gnu.org/licenses/gpl-howto.html.en under copyright notice)
 -   License information about used images can be found [here](frontend/src/assets/image-sources.md).
 All images are licensed under their original license.

 ## Contributors